-There is a reduction in the personal allowance for those with ‘adjusted net income’ over £100,000 and the threshold has remained at this figure since its introduction for the 2010/11 tax year.
+There is a reduction in the personal allowance for those with ‘adjusted net income’ over £100,000.
 The reduction is £1 for every £2 of income above £100,000.
-So for 2018/19 there is no personal allowance where adjusted net income exceeds £123,700.
-For 2019/20 there will be no personal allowance available where adjusted net income exceeds £125,000.
+So there is no personal allowance where adjusted net income exceeds £125,140.

 The marriage allowance

-The marriage allowance permits certain couples, where neither pays tax at more than the basic rate, to transfer 10% of their personal allowance to their spouse or civil partner.
+The marriage allowance permits certain couples, where neither party pays tax in the tax year at a rate other than the basic rate, to transfer £1,260 of their personal allowance to their spouse or civil partner.

 Tax bands and rates

-The basic rate of tax is currently 20%.
-The band of income taxable at this rate is £34,500 so that the threshold at which the 40% band applies is £46,350 for those who are entitled to the full personal allowance.
-Additional rate taxpayers pay tax at 45% on their income in excess of £150,000.
+The basic rate of tax is 20%.
+In 2021/22 the band of income taxable at this rate is £37,700 so that the threshold at which the 40% band applies is £50,270 for those who are entitled to the full personal allowance.

-The tax on income (other than savings and dividend income) is different for taxpayers who are resident in Scotland to taxpayers resident elsewhere in the UK.
+The tax on income (other than savings and dividend income) is different, for taxpayers who are resident in Scotland, from that paid by taxpayers resident elsewhere in the UK.
 The Scottish income tax rates and bands apply to income such as employment income, self-employed trade profits and property income.

-The Scottish Government will announce the Scottish income tax rates and bands for 2019/20 in the Draft Budget on 12 December 2018.
+The Scottish Government will announce the Scottish income tax rates and bands for 2022/23 in the Scottish Budget on 9 December.

 Tax on dividends

-In 2018/19 the first £2,000 of dividends are chargeable to tax at 0% (the Dividend Allowance).
-The Dividend Allowance will remain at £2,000 for 2019/20.
-Dividends received above the allowance are taxed at the following rates:
+The first £2,000 of dividends is chargeable to tax at 0% (the Dividend Allowance).
+Dividends received above the allowance are taxed at the following rates for 2021/22: